 The Board shall:

-1. Hear and determine appeals from applicants who have been refused building permits because of a violation or conflict with the zoning ordinance or the official map of the City.
+1. Hear and determine appeals from applicants who have been refused building permits because of a violation or conflict with the zoning ordinance or the official map of the City (Section 4.8).

-2. Hear and decide appeals where error is alleged in any order, requirement, decision, or determination made by an administrative official in the enforcement of the zoning ordinance of the City.
+2. Hear and decide appeals where error is alleged in any order, requirement, decision, or determination made by an administrative official in the enforcement of the zoning ordinance of the City (Section 4.8)

-3. Have the power to permit variations from the zoning regulations in classes of cases or situations, and in accordance with the principles, conditions and procedures specified in and subject to the limitations imposed by the zoning ordinances of the City.
+3. Permit variations from the zoning regulations in classes of cases or situations, and in accordance with the principles, conditions and procedures specified in and subject to the limitations imposed by the zoning ordinances of the City (Section 4.6)

-4. And other functions as provided by law.

 C. Officers

 Annually, at the first meeting on or after July 1st of each year, the Board shall elect from its members a Chair and a Vice-Chair as it shall deem necessary and proper.
 The Chair and Vice-Chair shall serve until June 30th of the following year or until their successors have been elected and qualified and may, if duly elected by the members, succeed themselves.
 The duties of the Chair shall include the following: